SchmitLeonardo/SchmitLeonardo/README.md

 🧑‍💻  I’m currently working as Software Engineer at Startaideia.

-📫  You can reach me sending me a message in LinkedIn or e-mail: perottoleonardos@gmail.com
+📫  You can reach me sending me a message in LinkedIn or e-mail

 ***
 ### 🛠️ GitHub Stats